Chicago attorney Law Office

 Substance Use and Medical Malpractice

 For a doctor, nurse, or other hospital staff member to properly diagnose and treat medical disorders, they must have their wits about them.
-PHILADELPHIA, PA, June 15, 2012 /24-7PressRelease/ -- For a doctor, nurse, or other hospital staff member to properly diagnose and treat medical disorders, they must have their wits about them.
-Keeping a clear head means refraining from using substances such as narcotics and alcohol that can slow response times and hamper good judgment.
-Disturbingly, some studies have found that alcohol use is rampant among healthcare practitioners while on-call or on-duty.
-Additionally, prescription narcotics accessed through hospitals have been...
+PHILADELPHIA, PA, June 15, 2012 /24-7PressRelease/ — For a doctor, nurse, or other hospital staff member to properly diagnose and treat medical disorders, they must have their wits about them.
+Keeping a […]

 Most medical malpractice claims litigated, but few go to trial: Study